amcgregor/jarco/README.md

 * Make sure you have Zsh and Git.
 * Optionally fork the repository, if you intend on making changes.
 * Clone the repository into `.zsh`, or add it as a submodule to your dotfiles repository.
 * Run Zsh for the first time to answer some hard questions.
+We'll tell you how to translate some of them into configuration or plugin selection on our side.
 * Add a line to the `.zshrc` configuration produced in the previous step.
 * Try it out.
 * Customize it by populating the `~/.config/jarco/` directory with __stuff__.